 Inspired directly by Matt Wedel and his exact same post (hey, I never claimed to be clever or original), and inspired indirectly by a “show-and-tell” of my case I did recently for a brand new DAS member, I thought I’d do a “mini-review” of my non-scope astronomy equipment.
 Okay, I’m not ashamed to admit it, I’m […]Read More January 17, 2017: What’s in Your Eyepiece Case?

 After reading some very positive reviews about them in this Cloudy Nights thread, I decided to buy some super-duper-cheap eyepieces, for no other reason than to satisfy my curiosity about them.
 Well, and because I’m super-duper-cheap, too.
 These are the Vite aspheric 62-degree EPs, which cost just NINE BUCKS each.
-Incredibly, some of the reviews they […]Read More February 21, 2016: A Nine Dollar Eyepiece?
+(These are also sold under the […]Read More February 21, 2016: A Nine Dollar Eyepiece?
 The 23mm Vite Aspheric Eyepiece